SinuXVR/xDuoo-X3II-custom-firmware/README.md

 Just place [update.upt](update.upt) file on the root of SD card and launch `Firmware update` in system settings.
 If you want a larger font, use the [bigger_font_update.upt](bigger_font_update.upt) file (don't forget to rename it to `update.upt` first).
 If you have any trouble with bluetooth connection, try lower bitrate versions: [sbc_452kbps_update.upt](sbc_452kbps_update.upt) or [sbc_452kbps_bigger_font_update.upt](sbc_452kbps_bigger_font_update.upt).
+Also you can try to enable AptX in bluetooth settings and restart device, it reduces SBC bitrate to 341kbps.

 **Attention to Rockbox users:** you must go back to the stock 1.2 firmware first!